Cloud Storage Access (Beta)

 To ingest assets from your AWS S3 bucket into the Coactive platform, you first need to establish a secure connection that allows Coactive to access your data.
 There are two supported methods:

-- Using an IAM role, where you create a role in your AWS account that Coactive can temporarily assume, offering fine-grained control and audibility.
+- IAM Role - create a role in your AWS account that Coactive can assume, offering fine-grained control and audibility.

-- Using a bucket policy, where you directly grant Coactive’s role permission to access your bucket without needing to manage IAM roles.
+- Bucket Policy - where you directly grant Coactive’s role permission to access your bucket without needing to manage IAM roles.

 Both methods ensure secure, read-only access and are designed to fit different levels of technical complexity and security requirements.